OmkarKhedkar/RAG_for_TCGA_Pancreatic_Adenocarcinoma_dataset/README.md

    - What genetic similarities exist between familial and sporadic cases of pancreatic cancer?

 Note: The accuracy and depth of answers will depend on the data uploaded and processed by the system.

+To use these sample questions, simply copy and paste them into the query input field of the application after uploading your genomic data files.

 ## Roadmap